2018 Harvest Season was a success!

 Gold Rush, Pink Lady, Granny Smith are still in good supply and a few Fuji apples are nearing the end of their season.

 Prepay for your apple bags and get your tokens to ride on our open air shuttle to the best picking.
 Click here for Apple prices.

-Pumpkin Picking open Saturdays and Sundays 9am-5pm.
+Pumpkin Picking is closed for the season.
 For Pumpkins there is a pre paid non refundable $6.00 field access charge for every 2 adults.
 (It can be applied to purchase of a pumpkin- think of it as pre paying for your first medium size pumpkin)

 Apples we grow: